javier-marti-isasi/YOLOv5m-training-using-finetuning-and-data-augmentation-on-a-custom-labeled-dataset/README.md

 # YOLOv5m training using finetuning and data augmentation on a custom labeled dataset

 Object detection YOLOv5m finetuning on custom dataset with PyTorch.
 The custom dataset was labeled in CVAT and preprocessed in Roboflow.
-Data augmentation is implemented in the last experiments.
+Data augmentation is implemented in the last two experiments.
 Inference on images.

 Original YOLOv5 repository:
 https://github.com/ultralytics/yolov5